-When a website focuses exclusively on Visual Design, it neglects the other critical competencies of user experience design (img credit: UXmatters)
+When a website prioritises Visual Design above all else, it compromises the rest of the user experience (img credit: UXmatters)

-When a website reduces its design phase to meet an ambiguous goal of “what feels good” (thus treating it like Art), it becomes void of:
+When a website’s design phase is streamlined to achieve the nebulous goal of “what feels good” (treating it like Art), the site loses:

 - solid structure

-- the application of psychology (such as persuasion triggers)
+- integration of psychological principles (such as persuasion triggers)